jerith/Platform-Guild/sunsetted.rst

-the configuration management system for platform components (and otherwise). **Ansible** should be used for all new services, and existing components' recipes should be ported to unified Ansible cookbooks in coordination with devops.
+the configuration management system for platform components (and otherwise). **Ansible** should be used for all new services, and existing components' recipes should be ported to unified Ansible cookbooks in coordination with TechOps.

 Explanation
 ############